hmoradiya/CS515_Project1_Adventure/README.md

 For example, if a player types "help" in the game, the game may display a list of available commands such as "go", "get", "drop", "drop_all", "look", "inventory", "quit", and "help".

+Ex.
+What would you like to do? help
+You can run the following commands: go <direction>
+  get <item>
+  drop <item>
+  drop_all
+  look
+  inventory
+  quit
+  help

 **2. "drop" verb or "drop_all" verb**

 There are two commands for dropping items in the game: "drop" and "drop_all".
 The "drop" command lets you discard a specific item in your inventory at your current location, while the "drop_all" command lets you drop all items without specifying each one.

+Ex.
+What would you like to do? drop wappon
+You drop the wappon.

+What would you like to do? drop_all
+You drop all of your items.

 **3. Locked doors**

-To complete the game, you must exit through the school's exit gate with the students.
-However, the gate is locked and requires a key in your inventory to unlock it.
+It is locked stage and it requires a specific item in your inventory to unlock it.

-**4. Winning and losing conditions**

-The winning condition is to have students in your inventory to saved all the students from the fire by the time you exit through the school exit gate.
-If you exit without students in your inventory, the game is over and you have failed to save them. and as result you loss the game!
+Ex.
+What would you like to do? go exit_gate
+You need the diamond to unlock next stage.